wp-plugins/likebtn-like-button/readme.txt

 *   Sorting content by likes.
 *   Voting statistics.
 (PRO/VIP/ULTRA)
 *   Multisite compatible.
+*   Works on websites fully cached with Quick Cache, CloudFlae, etc.
 *   Shortcode <code>[likebtn]</code> to display the Like button inside a post/page.
 *   Shortcode <code>[likebtn_off]</code> to disable the Like button in a post/page.
 *   Widget and shortcode <code>[likebtn_most_liked]</code> to display the most liked content.
 (PRO/VIP/ULTRA)